PaulBernier/castl/README.md

 -h, --help | display help.
 --cat | don't execute, just print code that would be run.
 --jit | compile for LuaJIT (and execute with LuaJIT instead of Lua 5.2 interpreter if -e option is active).
+--mini | minify AST using Esprima before compiling.
+Size of outputted file is shrunk.
 --debug | add comments in the Lua code referring to the line number of the original statement in the JS file.
 --eval | eval mode (loss of performances).
 --acorn | use Acorn parser.
 If not specified Esprima is used.